 The hike to Alberta Falls begins from the Glacier Gorge Trail head on Bear Lake Road, located almost 8 miles from the turn-off at Highway 36.
 Due to the extreme popularity of the Bear Lake Road area, you may want to consider using the free park shuttle to reach the trail head during the peak tourist season.
 It is 1.7 miles round-trip.

 Trail Ridge Road

 Trail Ridge Rd. is an incredible byway that goes from Estes Park to Grand Lake, crosses the continental divide, climbs above the tree line, and offers incredible views.
 Our challenge to you is to drive to the top of Trail Ridge Rd and to make the short hike to the tallest peak.

-We'll begin the race on the Lake Estes Trail around Community Drive and N St. Vrain Ave.
+We'll begin the race on the corner of Community Drive and N St. Vrain Ave.
+(Highway 36).
 We'll run counter-clockwise around the lake along the paved trail.
 When we come to Mall Rd. we'll take a left until almost 1 mile where we'll turn left back onto the lake trail.
 At about mile 1.5 we'll cross Big Thompson Ave through the new tunnel there, and take an immediate left.

 We'll turn right onto Dry Gulch and continue for approximately 3 miles.
 This will be a steady uphill grade.
 At the end of Dry Gulch we'll make a left onto Devil's Gulch.
 Devil's Gulch will have some rolling hills for the next few miles, but it will mostly be downhill.